Estancia El Ombu

 Estancia El Ombu, Buenos Aires, Argentina

-130 kilometres from Buenos Aires is the historical Estancia El Ombu de Areco.
+130 kilometers from Buenos Aires is the historical Estancia El Ombu de Areco.

 Constructed in 1890 in the town of San Antonio de Areco, home of the gaucho, it is now a guesthouse and farmhouse, with 9 simple but comfortable rooms, living room with TV, board games, table tennis and table football, library, dining area and an outdoor swimming pool.

 It's a little worn around the edges but this adds to its charm.
 The estancia also has bicycles for guests to use.
 Meals here are hearty and delicious.
 In the winter guests dine around the huge hearth in the main house and in summertime lunch is served al fresco in the shadow of the great ombú (a plant as characteristic of the pampas as the baobab is of the African savanna).

 Drinks and snacks are available at any hour, and, of course, guests are always welcome to share the famous Argentine maté (tea) with Eva, the owner, and her family.

 Buenos Aires tour ideas

 Where possible, we like to offer a range of accommodation for each stop of your trip, chosen by our specialists as some of their favorite places to stay.
 To help you make the right choice, we give each property a rating based on its facilities and service, but we also look for hotels with distinct character or a location that can’t be bettered.